ViktorHofer/TheTVDBSharp/README.md

 TVDBSharp
 =========

-Now also available as a NuGet package at https://www.nuget.org/packages/TVDBSharp/

 **A C# wrapper for the TVDB API.**

 This API provides an easy-to-use interface to the TVDB API by translating the XML responses into objects.